How to Fix Modern Setup Host High Disk Usage or Crashes

 - Press Windows + R, type

-services.msc, press Enter - Find Windows Update, right-click it, select Stop
+services.msc, press Enter - Find Windows Update, right-click it, and select Stop

 - Press Windows + R, type

-C:\Windows\SoftwareDistribution\Download, press Enter - Press Ctrl + A, then Delete to clear all files
+C:\Windows\SoftwareDistribution\Download, press Enter - Press Ctrl + A, then Delete to clear the folder

 - Return to services.msc, right-click Windows Update, select Start